shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 - for candidate generator 3, we use the following approach -
   - we ingest all the video metadata into a "vector store" (open source example faiss, cloud example pinecone)
   - how it works - textual data like categories etc are converted into a "vector" using "embeddings"
-  - then, when user requests for their timeline, we first generate a vector for e.g. for the last video that the user watched. then, we query the vector store to find vectors close to it in the vector space, and then return these results
+  - when user requests for their timeline, we first generate a vector for the last video that the user watched
+  - then, we query the vector store to find vectors close to it in the vector space, and then return these results

 ### Upload / Download Flow Deep Dive